Announcing

 “I’m just old-fashioned in my tastes; I’ve never felt much at home in this century, anyway,” she said.
 “I was raised by a couple of schoolteachers of the retrograde nineteenth-century strain.
 And so, it was a real culture shock, coming down here to London on my own.
 Sometimes, I feel like a foreign migrant myself, although the quaint little English village I come from, I swear Miss Marple would feel at home there, is less than a hundred miles away.”

-Seated in the banquette opposite Antoinette was Lorna Delaney, who had somehow resurfaced and attached herself to our little group like the sting in the tail.
+Seated in the banquette opposite Antoinette was Lorna Delaney, who had somehow resurfaced and fastened herself to our little group like the sting in the tail.
 Her own personal sensitivities were ultra-delicate, though, as I’d previously witnessed first-hand.
 But then, human feelings in general are often raw, smothered or repressed, when not being carelessly bludgeoned to death.
 That’s why I was so cautious and discreet in my comments and critique, even self-censoring in the extreme.
 Which, oddly, seemed to annoy Lady Venom.
 She was a chronic dispenser of blame, too, applying it by the trowel and shovelful.

 “All those starving children in Yemen and Somalia, that’s your fault,” she proclaimed, regarding us one and all.